-Road tripping is one of our favorite ways we like to explore the great outdoors – especially National Parks and we’re determined to see all of them.
-I’m also super organized (surprised, right?) and every road trip of ours usually starts with a Google Map and spreadsheet with the budget 🙂
+Road tripping is one of our favorite ways we like to explore the great outdoors – especially National Parks and surrounding areas.
+I’m also super organized (surprised, right?) and every road trip of ours typically starts with a Google Map and spreadsheet with the budget.

-I thought it would be helpful if I shared our road trip planning templates so you can use them too to plan your own.
-You can copy them and customize it to your trip!
+I thought it would be helpful if I shared our road trip planning templates so you can use them too for planning.
+You can copy mine and customize it for your trip!

-On here, I create an initial ‘layer’ and start putting all the places we want to go.
-After we consider logistics and how many days we have, I add additional layers for each day and then drag the pins to certain days that make the best sense for the route we’ll take.
+I create an initial ‘layer’ and start just putting in all the places we want to go.
+After we consider logistics and how many days we have, I then add an additional layer for each day and drag the pins of places we want to go to the day that makes the best sense for the route.
 I label, color code, add fun icons, and photos with descriptions as well.
+You can see how I do that by opening the map below.

-TRAVEL TIP: Save your map “offline” so you can access it without data too (a.k.a. when you’re driving in the middle of nowhere).
+TRAVEL TIP: Save your map to “offline” mode so you can access it without data too (a.k.a. when you’re driving in the middle of nowhere).
 Find out how to do that right here.